kaizentelekom/typescript-example/README.md

 # Kaizen TypeScript Example

-This example covers some libraries on how to use them with TypeScript
+This example repo covers some libraries on how to use them with TypeScript

 ## Library List
 - [React Navigation](https://reactnavigation.org/docs/typescript)